Kimbal Musk: Personal life

 Musk married Jen Lewin, with whom he established The Kitchen.
 The couple had two children together.
 They later divorced.
 He lives in Boulder, Colorado.
 In April 2018, he married Christiana Wyly, an environmental activist and the daughter of ex-billionaire Sam Wyly.
 Musk also has a daughter from another relationship.
 One of his children is transgender.

 In February 2010 Musk broke his neck while inner tubing, resulting in temporary paralysis that lasted for three days until it was resolved with surgery.

+Musk was named a Global Social Entrepreneur of the Year 2018 by the World Economic Forum.